opendocsg/slw-judgments-backfill/2008_SGHC_38/report.md

 35     The case of _Ansa Teknik (M) Sdn Bhd v Cygal Sdn Bhd_ [1989] 2 MLJ 423 cited to me is one example where even the motive behind the plaintiff’s actions was a circumstance taken into account.
 There the plaintiffs discontinued their action for a debt after the defendant had been given unconditional leave to defend, and commenced winding up proceedings against the defendants in respect of the same debt.
 Vohrah J ruled that the plaintiffs had abused the court process by employing the winding up procedure to embarrass the defendants and to circumvent the normal course of going to trial on the debt, which on the evidence showed a _bona fide_ dispute.
 Accordingly, Vohrah J struck out the winding up petition.

 36     Hence, all relevant facts and circumstances must be considered before the court exercises its discretion to strike out a fresh action commenced after an automatic discontinuance on the ground that it is an abuse of process.
-The jurisdiction to strike out a statement of claim, whether under the Rules or under the inherent jurisdiction of the court, is only exercised in a plain and obvious case: see _Ching Mun Fong (executrix of the estate of Tan Geok Tee, deceased) v Liu Cho Chit and another appeal_ [2000] 1 SLR 517 at [12] of the decision of the Court of Appeal.
+The jurisdiction to strike out a statement of claim, whether under the Rules or under the inherent jurisdiction of the court, is only exercised in a plain and obvious case: see _Ching Mun Fong (executrix of the estate of Tan Geok Tee, deceased) v Liu Cho Chit and another appeal_ <span class="citation">[2000] 1 SLR 517</span> at [12] of the decision of the Court of Appeal.

-37     It is trite law that the court’s power to strike out an action is a draconian one, and should not be exercised too readily unless the court is convinced that the plaintiffs’ case is wholly devoid of merit: _Gabriel Peter & Partners (suing as a firm) v Wee Chong Jin & Ors_ [1998] 1 SLR 374.
+37     It is trite law that the court’s power to strike out an action is a draconian one, and should not be exercised too readily unless the court is convinced that the plaintiffs’ case is wholly devoid of merit: _Gabriel Peter & Partners (suing as a firm) v Wee Chong Jin & Ors_ <span class="citation">[1998] 1 SLR 374</span>.
 The Court of Appeal explained at [22] that:

  The term, ‘abuse of the process of the Court’, in O18 r 19(1)(d), has been given a wide interpretation by the courts.
 It includes considerations of public policy and the interests of justice.
 This term signifies that the process of the court must be used bona fide and properly and must not be abused.
 The court will prevent the improper use of its machinery.
 It will prevent the judicial process from being used as a means of vexation and oppression in the process of litigation.
 The categories of conduct rendering a claim frivolous, vexatious or an abuse of process are not closed and will depend on all the relevant circumstances of the case.
 A type of conduct which has been judicially acknowledged as an abuse of process is the bringing of an action for a collateral purpose, as was raised by the respondents.
 In Lonrho v Fayed (No 5) [1993] 1 WLR 1489, Stuart-Smith LJ stated that, if an action was not brought bona fide for the purpose of obtaining relief but for some other ulterior or collateral purpose, it might be struck out as an abuse of the process of the court.